 - To stay up to date or to get involved with AARP’s caregiving advocacy in the states, sign up for the AARP Advocates e-newsletter or visit your state Web page.

-- To find the tools and resources you need, visit the AARP Caregiver Resource Center.
+- To find the tools and support you need — as well as ways to connect with other caregivers — visit the AARP Caregiver Resource Center.